 - Install a door gasket: A door gasket provides a slightly better yet more expensive solution compared to regular weatherstripping.
 They fill in gaps between the door and the door frame by permanently attaching to the top and sides of the door jam for a long-lasting, high-quality seal.
 Since it is a permanent solution, be sure to talk to your landlord before installing it.

 - Use a door sweep: The space between the floor and the bottom of your door can let a lot of unwanted sounds in from beyond.
 A door sweep like Soundproof Cow’s Quiet Door™ Door Sweep is the perfect solution to overcome this.
 It’s easy to install and will immensely improve the soundproofing in your apartment.

 - Apply acoustic panels to the door: Adding acoustic panels to your door can help provide the added layer you need to enjoy greater soundproofing in your apartment.
-Soundproof Cow offers several types of acoustic panels to help absorb sound while fitting the vibe of your apartment.
+Soundproof Cow offers several types of acoustic panels for apartments to help absorb sound while fitting the vibe of your space.

 How to Soundproof Walls in Rental Properties

 When it comes to knowing how to soundproof an apartment, the walls are some of the biggest factors.
 You could have exterior-facing walls that let in sounds of the outside, like honking horns, sirens and overall hustle and bustle.
 Or, you could have neighbor-facing walls, that transfer domestic sounds like televisions, stereo systems or even conversations between individuals.

 Since soundproofing walls often involves renovating the actual wall, it could seem difficult to soundproof the walls of a rental property.
 The good news is that there are a few ways you can help absorb sounds that are coming in through your walls.
 Here are a few ideas to consider: